Advantages of Credit Unions

 Part of the purpose and mission of a credit union is to educate members on a variety of credit and money issues.
 Credit unions often host financial workshops and aim to provide a comprehensive level of financial education to their members.

-Although there is no shortage of advantages to using credit unions, there are some additional considerations to keep in mind before you leave your bank.
+There are some additional considerations to keep in mind before you leave your bank.

 Membership Requirements